tyleretters/nor.the-rn.info/_posts/2024-04-03-the-mission-of-art-is-to-lie.md

 In the final stages of forgetting you have the sinking realization whilst drunk at 2 A.M. that maybe you're the only one who can still make out the general contour of events.
 The final one who bore witness.
 And then: poof.
 Sleep overtakes.
 Gone.
 You never think about it again.
 And shall never remember that you even forgot.

 Monkey hands tap these monkey words into a dying iPhone, its failing battery levels a memento mori to our gasoline generator.
 Something was wrong with the first one.
-So we did the only logical thing: we switched to the bigger one!
+So we did the only logical thing: we switched to the bigger one.
 A couple of phones, a tablet, a watch, a few battery packs...
 'Been running all night and our devices are barely half-charged.

 Somewhere, owls still gather in schools and sing in 7/4 to an embryonic moon.